Aaron Judge is unstoppable and his line keeps shortening in the MVP odds race.

 MLB MVP FAQ

-New York Yankees outfielder Aaron Judge is favored to win AL MVP in 2024.
+New York Yankees outfielder Aaron Judge is favored by shorter than even money across the board.

 Los Angeles Dodgers DH Shohei Ohtani is the betting favorite to win NL MVP.